 By page 3 of the search results, things have broken down a bit.
 “Breakfast” is still included on every description of page 3 results for “breakfast tea,” but the items include books, cereal, and toys.
 You’ll also be relegated to inner pages if you have a broad rather than an exact match.
 Most of the items on page 3 for “oolong tea,” for example, have a different order for the words.
 “Oolong loose leaf tea,” “tea oolong,” “oolong dragon tea” — these are page 3 results, not page 1.

 Your description is extremely important for your Amazon products.
 And you have to really know what your customer is typing in when they search.

 Searches for “black tea,” “breakfast tea,” and “English breakfast tea” have a great deal of overlap in a Google search.
 The most generic term brings up more information on health benefits of black tea and the least generic brings up more products to buy, but all three terms bring up several of the same basic sites.
 The presence of the search terms as an exact match in the title isn’t a given, either.

 The same three terms at Amazon bring up completely different results.
 Exact match is essential in each case.
 And it’s all about the description.
 If you don’t do anything else to spiff up your Amazon listings, find out what your customers search for and make sure those terms are in your description.
 See Krista Fabregas’s article for a clever example of how to work multiple keywords into your description.

 As searchers, we can’t see the sales performance or the quality of service of any seller.
 As a seller, you should certainly focus on making sure you’re at peak performance in these areas.
-But it’s clear that content is king, even at Amazon.
+But it’s clear that content is king, even for the Amazon search engine.